 Please know that our plans are subject to change in the best interest of our community’s health and safety.
-We have back-up plans in place if any part of our current plan for the 2022-23 academic year needs to be altered.
+We have back-up plans in place if any part of our current plan needs to be altered.

 There are no universal mask requirements at this time.
 However, individuals should keep a mask on them in case they are asked to wear one.
 Following CDC guidance, individuals who have been exposed to someone with COVID should wear a well-fitted mask for 10 days.
-If you need an N95 or KN95 mask, you can pick one up from Apple 4.
+Individuals who have tested positive and have completed their 5-day isolation, should wear a mask when around others for an additional 5 days (until day 11).
+If you need an N95 or KN95 mask, you can pick one up from room 4 in the Apple Resource building.

 Have you tested positive for COVID-19?

-Contact COVID-19 case manager at firstname.lastname@example.org, provide the following information and isolate in place while you wait for further instructions.
+Contact firstname.lastname@example.org, provide the following information and isolate in place while you wait for further instructions.

 - What day did you test positive?
 Provide a photo or copy of the test result, if available.